JamesJOliver/PiGlow_Web_Status/README.md

 The file should now look like this
 ![alt text](https://raw.github.com/James12802/PiGlow_Web_Status/master/images/add_modules.jpg "Added the two files to modules")

-Press Ctrl-X and when propmeted press Y
+Press Ctrl-X and when prompted press Y

 Now edit the next file raspi-blacklist.conf
 ````